Nashville Waffle House Shooting: 4 Dead As Police Search For Alleged Nude Gunman

 “Police said the suspect was wearing only a green jacket and was otherwise nude at the time of the shooting.
 A patron managed to wrestle away the rifle being used by the suspect, police said.”

-Founded in 1955 in the Atlanta area and still headquartered there, the Waffle House chain and purported cultural icon has more than 2,000 locations in 25 states, with a primary focus on the south.
+Founded in 1955 in the Atlanta area and still headquartered there, the Waffle House breakfast food chain and purported cultural icon has more than 2,000 locations operating 24/7 in 25 states, with a primary focus on the south.

-The suspect allegedly shot and killed two people outside the restaurant with an AR-15 before entering the establishment, Nashville’s NewsChannel5 reported
+The suspect allegedly shot and killed two people outside the restaurant with an AR-15 before entering the establishment, Nashville’s NewsChannel5 reported.
+One victim shot inside the Waffle House store that is located about 12 miles from downtown Nashville in the town of Antioch apparently died at the scene, while another passed away at a hospital.

-Cops are telling local residents to keep their doors locked but also to call police if they spot a nude man wandering around the area, CNN reported.
+Cops are telling local residents to keep their doors locked but also to call police if they spot a naked man (who may now be wearing a pair of black pants) wandering around the area, CNN reported.
 A police spokesman described the customer who disarmed the alleged assailant as a hero.

 Several persons injured in the Waffle House shooting are currently receiving treatment at Vanderbilt University Medical Center.

-Waffle House indicated a team from its Atlanta headquarters was on the way to Nashville.
+Waffle House indicated that a team from its Atlanta headquarters is on the way to Nashville.
 In a statement about the shooting, Waffle House added these comments, ABC News reported.

 “We are deeply saddened by this tragic incident.
 Right now, our first thoughts are with the victims and their families, and we will be there for them in this most difficult time.
 We are still gathering the details, and so we do not have much information to share… This is a very sad day for the Waffle House family.”